adambiltcliffe/react-flask-webgame/README.md

 Allow server to provide better prompt text

 Make sure prompts etc. are disabled if the connection has gone away

+Don't drop out to a loading message and hang there if the connection drops

 Won't add in this (generic) version